USEFUL INFORMATION: Short introduction to bash

 Terminal

-The result will be in the 01_quality_checking_fastqc folder in the results folder
+The result will be in the 02_toy_data_cleaning_fastp folder

-You can search it in the right bottom panel of rstudio and open it with “View in a web Browser
+If you want to look at the trimming report you can search it in the right bottom panel of rstudio and open it with “View in a web Browser”

 #!/bin/bash